iamdevper/spa-js-router/README.md

-# SPA Javascript Router
+# SimpleSPA Javascript Router
 Javascript SPA router.
 See how to dynamically import, export components with pure javascript in browser (class, function, template).

 ### Router
 main.js